 Utilities shall include in the compliance filings ordered herein the contract language requirements on prohibited resources that they will apply to all affected 2017 DR programs and DR pilots continuing into 2018.

-Utilities and DR providers shall ensure that the DRAM III pilot contracts that they execute prior to our adoption of the Prohibited Resources Verification Plan (“Plan”) indicate that interval metering will not be required for verification purposes for aggregator customers.
+Utilities and DR providers shall ensure that the DRAM III pilot contracts that they execute prior to our adoption of the Prohibited Resources Verification Plan (“Plan”) indicate that the installation of additional interval meters will not be required for verification purposes for aggregator customers.
 This exemption shall be applied only to DRAM III pilot Utility and third-party aggregator contracts signed prior to adoption of the Plan.
 DRAM III pilot contracts signed subsequent to our adoption of the Plan shall be responsive to the final terms of the Plan itself.

 Fund-shifting of $934,498 2017 DR requested by SDG&E in AL 3031-E is approved contingent upon SDG&E submitting a revised proposal to draw funds from additional underspent programs to Category 4 to avoid potential bulk depletion of this category of funds.